nyp-sit/iti121-2025s2/L7/setup_label_studio.md

 and the run the docker by typing the following command:

+For Windows, use the following docker image:

 ```powershell
 docker run --env-file ./app.env  -v ./data/server:/data -p 9090:9090 ainyp/label-studio-ml-backend:grnddino-windows
 ```

+For MacOS (silicon), use the following docker image:

 ```bash
 docker run --env-file ./app.env  -v ./data/server:/data -p 9090:9090 ainyp/label-studio-ml-backend:grnddino-macos